ephes/django_async/article.md

 point in the code except for those parts that were explicitly protected by locks.

-Async programs seem to be more easy to reason about because they do it the other way around.
+Async programs are more easy to reason about because they do it the other way around.
 The default case in an async task is that there's no way other tasks are getting control at a random line.
 All lines where control could be transferred to another task are explicitly marked with `await`.
 So the number of points where things can go wrong in a hard to debug way is a lot lower.

 # Points